-The objective of the risk valuations and ORSA process is to give PSA Life Insurance a global view of its risks within a time horizon of 3 years.
+The objective of the risk valuations and ORSA process is to give Stellantis Life Insurance a global view of its risks within a time horizon of 3 years.
 This process aims to help the strategic decision-making process at a top management level (Board of Directors, CODIR), and to improve the mitigation and control of the existing risks.
-The risk valuations is the base of the risk management system; it allows the risk identification, assessment, monitoring and reporting, as well as the improvement of the risk mitigation techniques.
-The ORSA is an annual assessment of PSA Life Insurance's risks and solvency needs, taking into account its risk tolerance and the current risk mitigation techniques.
+The risk valuations and the ORSA are performed together within the same process.
+The risk valuations are the base of the risk management system; they allow for the risk identification, assessment, monitoring and reporting, as well as the improvement of the risk mitigation techniques.
+The ORSA is an annual assessment of Stellantis Life Insurance's risks and solvency needs, taking into account its risk tolerance and the current risk mitigation techniques.